 What it means to live well among the 55+ community continues to evolve, however, some characteristics transcend generations, preferences, and socio-economic considerations.
 Location and proximity to services, shopping, and everyday needs can help mitigate mobility and transportation obstacles.
 Amenities that create opportunities for gathering and connection in a socially-distanced environment – golf, flat walking paths, parks, and gardening, to name a few – may combat feelings of isolation and loneliness.

-And, as we begin to see the light at the end of the tunnel and COVID-19 restrictions begin to ease, expect a resurgence in demand for active adult-style amenities, including fitness centers and classes, lounges and cafes, and community mixers and events.
+And, as we begin to see the light at the end of the tunnel and COVID-19 restrictions begin to ease, expect a resurgence in demand for active adult-style amenities, including fitness centers and classes, coffee shops and cafes, and community mixers and events.